hotschedules/gettingstarted/docs/rbc-cli.md

 #### assign-profile-to-user

 Assign the deployed app's profile to an existing user in the cloud.
-This command must be run in the app folder.

 ##### Signature

 ```
-> app-tools assign-profile-to-user <username> [env-options]
+> app-tools assign-profile-to-user <username> --name <app-name> [env-options]
 ```

 ##### Arguments